List of Marvel Comics characters: C: Grant Rogers

-Powers and abilities

-Made out of Krakoa's plant-based architecture and technology, the Captain Krakoa suit possesses superhuman physical abilities, and can fly, repair itself, and grow vines for offensive and defensive purposes.

-Other versions
+Moira IV.8 version

-An alternate timeline version of Kamala Khan wields the Captain Krakoa suit appears in Rise of the Powers of X.
+An alternate timeline version of Kamala Khan who wields the Captain Krakoa suit appears in Rise of the Powers of X.

 Captain Victoria

-Captain Victoria is a character appearing in American comic books published by Marvel Comics.

 Captain Victoria is a Spartaxian and the illegitimate daughter of Emperor J'son, making her the half-sister of Star-Lord (Peter Quill).
 She first appeared in Legendary Star-Lord #3 (2014), and was created by Sam Humphries and Paco Medina.
 A high-ranking officer in the Spartax Royal Guard, she is loyal, disciplined, and initially follows J'son's imperial agenda.
 However, over time, she begins to question his leadership and forms a complicated relationship with her brother, marked by both rivalry and reluctant respect.

-In Imperial (2025), J'son and Victoria are attacked as part of a larger conspiracy targeting galactic leaders; J'son is killed and Victoria poisoned.
+In the series Imperial, J'son and Victoria are attacked as part of a larger conspiracy targeting galactic leaders; J'son is killed and Victoria poisoned.
 Victoria's condition later stabilizes, with Peter Quill assuming the throne of Spartax until she recovers.